 Lectures and discussions (including working in small groups).
-Graduate students will also be required to make one in-class presentation and to carry out an individual research project.
+Graduate students will also be required to carry out an individual research project.

 Readings

 There is no required textbook, but the following book is recommended for those who wish to have additional background and expanded information on some topics: